center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 Conditions are helpful for capturing where the red team needs to be successful in order to proceed with the engagement.

+After an engagement, the red team can also document whether an attack path was successful by providing conditions and any notes that may be helpful.
+The can document any assets they were able to compromise or other vulnerabilities they found.
+It's also helpful to show the executed command and/or behaviors in case the blue team doesn't detect everything they ran.

 The red team can then start their engagement and track which paths were successful and what commands were actually ran.
 At any point in the flow, they can add in notes.
 If they attempted to gain privilege, but could not - then they could document this as such.
 When the red team has completed their operation, the blue team can proceed with detection.
 Ideally they have their own flow they are building out and then at the end of the engagement each team can compare notes from their flows.

-It can be helpful to add Note objects, STIX objects containing Indicators, Host IPs/names, Processes with PowerShell commands used (and PIDs) as well as any User Accounts that were created and/or pivoted to during the operation.
-The red teamer should track their activity either via automatic logging (e.g., Cobalt Strike logging, etc.) and then either

 General Advice
 ---------------

 ..
 Attention::
-   **Consider Your Audience When Building Attack Flows**
+   **Tailoring Flows by Audience**

-   Attack flows should be tailored to their audience to maximize effectiveness.
+   Attack flow content and metadata should be tailored to the specific audience to maximize effectiveness.
 Consider the following:

-   * **Threat Hunters** – Reference or include specific **analytics**, detection logic, or alert references that helped identify the behavior.
+   * **Threat Hunters** – Reference or include specific **analytics**, detection logic, or alert mappings that helped identify the behavior.
 This ensures repeatability and allows other hunters to validate or refine detection capabilities.
    * **Cyber Threat Intelligence (CTI) Analysts** – If the flow is used for external reporting, remove **sensitive information** and focus on the **critical impact** and adversary behavior.
 Consider including **TTPs and relevant threat groups** for a broader intelligence context.
    * **Adversary Emulation Teams** – Provide details on **malicious commands and techniques** that were **not detected** by existing analytics, helping them build realistic tests to improve detection.
    * **Incident Responders** – Include **timeline information, lateral movement paths, and compromised credentials** to support forensic analysis and remediation efforts.